MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case3.md

 ![edge_1](../../static/img/edgeimpulse/edge_1.png)

 Upload the files for the chosen categories from your computer.
 The Studio will handle the division of the original dataset into training and test sets.
 When uploading, specify the label for the specific data.
-In my case, I uploaded the folder with pictures of white_daisy:
+In this case, we uploaded the folder with pictures of white_daisy:

 ![edge_2](../../static/img/edgeimpulse/edge_2.png)